 In Michigan, attorney Anthony Semaan pled guilty to embezzling funds from a deceased client's trust.
 He had drafted the trust for his client in 2011.
 When the client died, half of the funds were pledged to the Michigan Humane Society.
 Instead, he placed $262,732 into his office escrow account and never told the Humane Society about the money they had been gifted.

 In regard to the case, Michigan's Attorney General, Dana Nessel, said: "Older individuals who use professionals for estate planning should be able to rely on those professionals to follow the law and make sure the money is distributed in accordance with their wishes."

 This case illustrates how a person in a position of trust can use that trust to purloin funds from those he is pledged to serve.
 With homeless pets as the real victims of this lawyer's dishonesty, his actions could be described not just as criminal, but inhumane.

-If you have been accused of embezzlement, you could be facing serious penalties.
-You need a strong and trusted advocate by your side.
+If you have been accused of embezzlement, you could be facing serious penalties including a prison sentence and a criminal record.
+You need a strong and trusted advocate by your side who can help you with an embezzlement defense.
 Talk with an experienced local criminal defense lawyer.